ARM Linux: Reliable Setup Checklist

 Ongoing maintenance baseline

-• Weekly: Check disk space (df -h), failed services (systemctl --failed), error logs (journalctl -b -p err).
+df -h), failed services (systemctl --failed), error logs (journalctl -b -p err). - Monthly: Apply updates and reboot under supervision so boot reliability is actually tested.

-• Quarterly: Test backup restoration, verify documentation is current, check storage health.
+- Quarterly: Test backup restoration, check that the documentation is still current, and verify storage health.

 Troubleshooting common setup issues